 "What would trigger Russian students to study abroad, particularly in the Netherlands?"

-This question was explored by Russian expert, Nadia Sintotskaya, who gave a guest lecture at Wittenborg University this week on “the Russian psyche”.
+This question was explored by Russian expert, Nadia Sintotskaya, who gave a guest lecture at WUAS this week on “the Russian psyche”.

 “Russia is a country in transition – it is hard to predict what will happen next week, next year,” Sintotskaya warned, referring to the international storm the country is weathering due its tumultuous relationship with the West and its involvement in the Ukraine.